aws-samples/sfc-ingestion-pipeline/README.md

 We will connect SFC (Shopfloor Connectivity) to a public OPC UA Server and read two tags:

 Data tag (NodeId "ns=3;i=1002"):
-• Provides random numbers in the range of -2 to 2.
+• Provides random numbers in the range of -2 to 2
-• Is transmitted twice: once in original form and once rounded to two decimal places The resulting two channels are connected to the trigger tag via a condition filter and therefore depends on the trigger tag.
+• Is transmitted twice: once in original form and once rounded to two decimal places
+The resulting two channels are connected to the trigger tag via a condition filter and therefore depend on the trigger tag.

 Trigger tag (NodeId "ns=3;i=1005"):
-• Provides the values -2, -2, 2, 2 at one-second intervals ("square").
+• Provides the values -2, -2, 2, 2 at one-second intervals ("square")
-• Data transmission only occurs when the value changes from -2 to 2.
+• Data transmission only occurs when the value changes from -2 to 2

+The data is then routed to AWS IoT Core, which enables almost real-time server-side filtering, transformation, and routing to different destinations with rules, as in this example, or via pub/sub through MQTT.

+From AWS IoT Core, we send data to Amazon Data Firehose, which allows server-side data transformation before storage with built-in retry mechanisms, buffering, and optional compression to optimize storage consumption.

+Note that SFC itself can also batch and [transform data](https://docs.aws.amazon.com/de_de/iot/latest/developerguide/iot-sql-functions.html) as well as send data to different targets.
+It depends on your requirements which option you prefer.
+This architecture is meant as a starting point rather than a one-size-fits-all solution.

 ![](./img/sfc-ingestion-demo_en.png)